rchak007/gizathon/README.md

 ## Conclusion

 This project demonstrates the powerful combination of AI and Web3 technologies.
-By leveraging Giza's tools and Streamlit, we create a robust system for making verifiable predictions and executing smart contracts, opening new possibilities for secure and intelligent financial applications.
+By leveraging Giza's tools, Ape's Web3 components and Streamlit, we create a robust system for making verifiable predictions and executing smart contracts, opening new possibilities for secure and intelligent financial applications.